sjcode236/platf/sre/Prometheus.md

 Prometheus :-
 - Primary Role:= Scrape, store, query, and alert on metrics.
 - Execution := Runs centrally as a server or cluster application.
-- - Storage := Stateful; stores data over time using a time-series database.
+- Storage := Stateful; stores data over time using a time-series database.
-  - sdasd =alksflkadsj
 - Data Flow := Initiates the scrape and saves the data.